 I want to thank YOU for allowing me to spend the holiday with you both.
 I thoroughly enjoyed myself and learned more great information from both of you.

 I think that staying with you guys definitely put us on the right track and helped us be more confident about what we're doing.

 Thank you both very much.
 I absolutely love what you all are doing, and your sense of humor!

 You guys are REAL Pioneers & certainly need to be recognized for the Courageous Efforts you have put forth

 Tour Ohio's First Earthship

-Schedule a private tour, or join us in 2014 starting in April.
+Schedule a private tour, or join us at one of 12 open day tours in 2015.

 Visit Blue Rock Station to get ideas on how to create a sustainable living way of life, or just to marvel at the various construction techniques.
 Tour the 2,200 square foot house, currently under construction (always under construction... sigh!) that utilizes tires, cans, old barn wood, bottles and mud to form a home heated by the sun, earth and wood.

 Gift certificates are now available.
 Slide one into someone's stocking this Christmas - or give as a "thank you," or birthday present.
 Just indicate on your registration that this is a gift - we can even personalize the coupon if you share the name of the person it is for (although that is not necessary).
 The certificate can be used at any of next year's "open day" tours.